-Besides the .htaccess file, you’re also required to create a .htpasswd to make your directory pasword protection work properly.
+Besides the .htaccess file, you’re also required to create a .htpasswd to make your directory password protection work properly.
 While the .htaccess file contains the password protection directive, the .htpasswd file contains the required username and password.

-These 2 steps guide you on how to create .htaccess and .htpasswd files, and password protect a directory with them.
+These 2 steps will guide you on how to create .htaccess and .htpasswd files, and password protect a directory with them.

 Step 1: Create .htaccess and .htpasswd files

-Firstly, to generate a .htaccess file, you need to:
+To generate a .htaccess file, you need to: